 In some situations, neither a cash-out refinance nor a home equity loan is the right choice for you.
 This doesn’t mean you’re out of luck.
 If neither option fits your situation and needs, EasyKnock may have the answer.

-With our Sell and Stay program, you can get the money you need by selling your home.
+With our Sell & Stay program, you can get the money you need by selling your home to us.
 The best part is that you don’t have to move!
+You can stay in the home as a renter with the cash you need.

-If you’ve decided that neither a cash-out refinance nor a home equity loan fits your needs, EasyKnock can help.
-To learn more about our Sell and Stay program or get started with the process, contact EasyKnock today!
+Deciding between a cash-out refinance and a home equity loan can be a tough choice.
+Talk to a financial advisor to help you choose.
+If you’ve decided that neither fits your needs, EasyKnock can help.
+To learn more about our Sell & Stay program or get started with the process, contact EasyKnock today!